 Don’t try to create beautiful maps.
 You should focus on creating maps that improve your understanding of the information.
 Fancy drawings are great if you have lots of time.
 If you don’t have time, create something practical.
 I wrote more about practical mind mapping here

 Make sure you don’t just create the map and never look at it again.
 Try to update the map when needed.
 Summarize your book in a mind map to remain flexible.
-Play with the information in the map to improve your understanding.
+Play with the information on the map to improve your understanding.

 HINT: Mind maps should help you to transform raw information into clear knowledge.
 Think about that when you create your next mind map